Hot Cross Buns Recipe [Video]

 Do you add raisins in the hot cross buns recipe?

-Once soaked, drain them before adding to the rolled dough.
-If you are not a fan of raising, feel free to skip them, or substitute with chocolate chips.
+Once soaked, drain them before adding them to the rolled dough.
+If you are not a fan of raising, feel free to skip them, or substitute them with chocolate chips.

 - If your dough is sticky add more flour or use less yogurt.

 - Similarly, milk can be replaced for the glaze with water.